johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/README.md

 - [**models**](models)
   - Contains all custom symbols, footprints, and 3D models used for the hardware and enclosure design.
 - [**notebooks**](notebooks)
   - Contains all individual lab notebooks.

+### Our Paper (detailing the project): https://docs.google.com/document/d/1_Yonm2J6CX8mhwzXziMKUjyanZxK5_y0jXvrXCKz2r4/edit?usp=sharing